Luso-Indian: Early history

-Some observers expressed a disdain towards the Portuguese community in India.
+Some observers expressed disdain towards the Portuguese community in India.
 Parson Terry, writing in 1616, stated that "The truth is that the Portuguese, especially those who are born in the Indian colonies, most of them a mix'd seed begotten upon the natives, are a very low, poor-spirited people, called therefore the Gallinas Del Mar, the hens of the sea!"

 Abuses were also recorded during this period.
 The Goa Inquisition (1560–1812) prosecuted Hindus and Christians suspected of heresy, resulting in confiscations, punishments, and forced conversions.
-Historians note that women and lower-caste converts were particularly vulnerable, with their marriages and social mobility often controlled by church and colonial authorities.
+Historians note that women and lower-caste converts were particularly vulnerable, with their marriages and social mobility often controlled by the church and colonial authorities.
 At the same time, members of the emerging Luso-Indian community gained positions in trade, administration, and the clergy, which helped sustain their social prominence.